Cerberus9-dev/Raptor-OS/README.md

 # Raptor OS
-**Current version: v2.6.7**
+**Current version: v2.6.8**

-A custom Bazzite-based Linux distribution built for gaming — F-22 cockpit-inspired KDE theme with neon green HUD panel, automatic GPU optimisation, low-latency audio, and a zero-terminal firstboot experience.
+A custom Bazzite-based Linux distribution built for gaming — automatic GPU optimisation, low-latency audio, a green accent theme with Windows-style window management, and a zero-terminal firstboot experience.

 > **Heavy W.I.P — Feedback appreciated!**
 > This is **not** a live OS.
 It needs its own drive, replaces your current OS, or runs alongside it as a dual boot.
 Minimum 40–50 GB free for dual boot.
 Can be tested in a VM first.

 ---